MythFinance/docs.myth.finance/dualSTAKE/src/noderunners.md

 7. Click `Add Trigger` and add the `Online/Offline Status` trigger

 You should now receive notifications via email when any of these alarms are triggered.

+## Renew participatin keys

+Your participation keys will eventually expire.
+If you have set up Allo alerts (see above), you will be notified about this event about a week before it takes place.

+To renew your participation keys, follow the [key registration procedure above](#how-to-run-a-dualstake-node): generate new participation keys and register them online.

 ## Claim your node runner rewards